aplteam/MarkAPL/Styles.md

 * All "mailto" links get the class name "mailto_link" assigned.
 * If `reportLinks` is 1 all links are listed at the very end of the document (but before any footnotes) with their URLs and link text.
-  These are embraced by a <div> with the ID "external_link_collection".
+  These are embraced by a single <div> with the ID "external_link_collection".
 * The default screen CSS comes with a class `.print_only` that defines just "display:none;".
 This is used to make the link report invisible on the screen for example.
   You may use it for preventing certain elements from being printed by assigning the class name as a special attributes.
 * If `toc` is 1 then MarkAPL injects a table-of-contents into the HTML.
-The toc is embraced by a <nav> tag which, in order to make it style-able, gets the id "main_nav" assigned when `collapsibleTOC` is 1 and `main_nav_no_collapse` otherwise .
+The toc is embraced by a <nav> tag which, in order to make it styleable, gets the id "main_nav" assigned when `collapsibleTOC` is 1 and `main_nav_no_collapse` otherwise.

 Naturally you must not use these class names for different purposes when defining your own CSS.